PastMilk78/escencias-robjans/README.md

 STRIPE_WEBHOOK_SECRET=your_stripe_webhook_secret_here
 ```

-Replace the placeholder values with your actual Stripe API keys.
+**IMPORTANT:** For production, set these environment variables in your Vercel project settings:
+1. Go to your project in the Vercel dashboard
+2. Navigate to "Settings" > "Environment Variables"
+3. Add each of the variables listed above with their actual values
+4. Deploy your project to apply the changes

+Never commit actual API keys to the repository.

 ## Learn More